Holiday Movies from Around the World

 Khabi Khushi Kabhie Gham

 The major holiday in India isn’t Christmas, it’s Diwali.
-Known as the five-day Festival of Lights, Diwali is a celebration of new beginnings and the triumph of good over evil.
-The 2001 Hindi-language film Khabi Khushi Kabhie Gham unfolds during this important holiday and follows a family squabble after a wealthy father disowns his adopted eldest son for marrying a woman of lower status..
-The entire saga starts at a Diwali party with Bollywood-style singing and dancing.
-Big-name Bollywood stars fill the cast, certainly contributing to its lasting popularity in India.
-If you like musical family dramas, then Khabi Khushi Kabhie Gham (or K3G, as it’s called among Indian cinema fans) might be right up your alley.
+Known as the five-day Festival of Lights, Diwali is a celebration of new beginnings and the triumph of good over evil, and its best captured in the 2001 Hindi-language classic Khabi Khushi Kabhie Gham.
+K3G (as it’s known among Indian cinema fans) follows a family that squabbles after a wealthy father disowns his adopted eldest son for marrying a woman of lower status..
+The entire saga starts at an extravagant Diwali party with Bollywood-style singing and dancing, and the melodrama unfolds over the holiday.
+Big-name Bollywood stars and now-iconic songs have helped to contribute to its lasting popularity in India.
+If you’re looking to expand horizons with a new version of a family music drama (PG-14 friendly), pull up K3G.

 Watch it on: Netflix and Prime Video